Vernazza – Our second stop in Cinque Terre – Italy

 There is a smell of tomato sauce in one of the alleys.
 Sun-ripened, long-cooked tomatoes.
 A scent of the perfect tomato sauce.
 The way only tomato sauce made from Italian tomatoes can smell.
 It's really strange that we don't more often just eat a simple tomato sauce with pasta here in Sweden.
 A well-made tomato sauce with freshly grated parmesan is definitely more enjoyable than a quick-made minced meat sauce.

 We begin to gain altitude above the rooftops and the church.
 The church tower of Santa Margherita d'Antiochia has stood here looking out over the sea from its cliff since the 14th century.
 Countless storms and floods have crashed at her feet, but she still stands with her (seemingly) fish scale-covered dome.
-Appropriate in an old fishing village from 11th century.
+Appropriate in an old fishing village from the 11th century.

 Vernazza - Cinque Terre